litter-removal/dissentstack/README.md

 Good news!
 No more nasty hosts file edits!

+Good news(2)!
+Restyaboard has been added to dissentstack, privately track your own tasks and sync to your calendar with ical files.

 The latest version includes two major changes: The introdution of variables in the docker-compose file, and a pihole container that will configure itself with your chosen IP address and Domain Name (this also means no more cringeworthy DISSENT DOT COM hostnames.
 Makes branding a lot easier.)